-No. Item Special comments

-N 1 Plan(s) of the area (graphics),

-depicting:

-N 1.1 Soundings.
-To discourage the use of Guide plans as substitutes

-N 1.2 Detailed characteristics of local Aids to for nautical charts.

-Navigation.

-N 1.3 Locations of Coast Radio Stations, with

-names and call signs

-N 2 Passage planning (textual)

-N 2.1 Verbatim wording of preambles to IMO For example, 'The Assembly, recalling Art.
-16 (1) of

-Resolutions, although the resulting rules the Conventionbeing aware ofbeing also aware

-and recommendations themselves will of'

-often appear under E 2.1.

-N 4 Communications (textual)

-N 4.1 Two-way Radio Communications other

-than vessel reporting systems.
+No. Item Special Comments N 1 Plan(s) of the area (graphics), depicting: N 1.1 Soundings.
+To discourage the use of Guide plans as substitutes N 1.2 Detailed characteristics of local Aids to Navigation. for nautical charts.
+N 1.3 Locations of Coast Radio Stations, with names and call signs.
+N 2 Passag ge planning (textual) N 2.1 Verbatim wording of preambles to IMO Resolutions, although the resulting rules and recommendations themselves will often appear under E 2.1.
+For example, 'The Assembly, recalling Art.
+16 (1) of the Conventionbeing aware ofbeing also aware of' N 4 Comm unications (textual) N 4.1 Two-way Radio Communications other than vessel reporting systems.
 N 4.2 GMDSS.
-Not considered necessary as general information, not

-specific to area.

-N 8 Reference to electronic navigational

-aids (textual)

-N 8.1 Racons.
+Not considered necessary as general information, not specific to area.
+N 8 Reference to electronic navigational aids (textual) N 8.1 Racons.
+N 8.2 Automatic Information System (AIS).
+Only refers to AIS used as an aid to navigation.
+Does not apply to regulatory-required information (such as vessel parameter information supplied to a ship reporting system or a vessel traffic service by a vessel via AIS).